marspengexdell/knowledge-base-app/README.md

 The inference service looks for generation and embedding models inside the `models/` directory, which is mounted into the containers.
 At least one generation model (`.gguf` or `.safetensors` file) must exist for the chat interface to produce responses.
 Place your Llama model file directly under `models/` and restart the stack.

 Embedding models can be placed under `models/embedding-model/`.
 A list of URLs for an example embedding model is provided in `models/urls.txt`.
-Download the files to that folder if you want to enable embedding retrieval.
+Download the files to that folder **before running `docker compose up`** if you want to enable embedding retrieval.
 When the inference service starts it will automatically load the first generation and embedding models it discovers.

 Once the files are in place you can visit `http://localhost:8081/model-management` to switch or upload models.